-The naked face of the hill was gleaming – shining silver.
+The naked face of the hill was gleaming, a shining silver.

 Whatever it is, do keep an eye out for these cliff faces which are too sheer to be overgrown.
 If you’re lucky, the sun would be just right, and they will gleam.

-You might have noticed that I mentioned this Annapurna trek is a 10-day trek, and yet it took 7 days to trek to the base camp.
+You might have remembered me mentioning that this Annapurna trek was a 10-day trek, and yet it took 7 days to trek to the base camp.
 That leaves only 3 days to trek back down.

 I figured people must have thought about this.
 After all, going downhill would presumably be faster.
 And going uphill needs to consider giving time for altitude acclimatisation.

-And another thing, after Chomrong the route back to Nayapul would be different.
-We would trek almost in a line down the mountain, instead of veering west and south through to Ghorepani again.
+And another thing, after Chomrong, our route back to Nayapul would be different.
+We would trek almost in a line down the mountain, instead of veering west and south through Ghorepani again.

 So the route back down would have us spend the night first in Bamboo, where we stopped on the fifth day.
 And then we would have a little treat the following day by finishing it at Jhinudanda, where there were hot springs.

-That is, until we left the alpine plains and the river crossings, and started down the steeper slopes.
+That is, until we left the alpine plateau and the river crossings, and started down the steeper slopes.

 And things go downhill.